Nkuru-Nziza Foundation (NNF) is a non-profit organization working in and with identified local communities across Uganda.

 With the money, and the support of CRED donors and staff, they started an adult literacy group for the women in 2015 and more recently have included men amongst the students.

-In 2016 they also started an educational day-care for children who are unable to attend school.
+In 2016 they started ‘Hopeful Haven’, an educational day-care for children who are unable to attend school.
 As a result there are now men, women and children in the community realising their dream of being able to read, write and do simple numeracy.

 CRED Foundation has also been instrumental in helping set up the Missing Link Microfinance project in a small rural area of Mityana district of Uganda.
 The scheme provides local residents with the financial opportunity to realise dreams and Loans are being used for a number of things, in particular developing new farming opportunities, expanding small businesses and covering the upfront lump sum required for school fees.